Truff1e/lockout/README.md

 To play lockout, first install the data pack on your world or on a server.
 Add players to teams using "/team join 1 <player>" and "/team join 2 <player>".
 You can change the colors of the teams by typing "/team modify 1 color <color>".
 To start the game, run "/function lockout:game/start".
-If a player joins late, and they can't see the lockout board, type "/function lockout:game/resume" (this should happen automatically as of v1.3.0)
+If a player joins late, and they can't see the lockout board, type "/function lockout:game/resume" (this should happen automatically as of v1.3.0 if the player relogs)

+## Limitations

 Since a compass tracker is hard to implement in a data pack, instead you can use "/trigger locate" to see any player's coordinates in the world.

+There is no lockout board overlay like in the original mod.
 Press your advancements keybind (defaults to L) to see the lockout board.

+There is also no way for the data pack to detect what the seed will be like, so there is no gaurentee that every goal is completable within 2000 blocks.
+A common choke point is finding a desert for green dyes.

 Do not install this data pack on a pre-existing world.
 Lockout is intended to be played on a new world with a random seed.

-I hope you enjoy!
-~Truffle
+With that being said, there are plenty of benefits to playing in vanilla.
+You can install any mods you want and your friends can join and play instantly without any annoying client-side setup.
+If you have any questions, stay tuned for my video covering how to use the generator and play the game.

 ## Playing Blackout